 The Best Things to do to Celebrate Christmas in London

 Take a Jaunt to one of London’s Christmas Markets

 Other returnees include Christmas by the River at London Bridge and Pexmas in Peckham’s Copeland Park.
-The latter will open it’s stalls mid-December where you can snap up gifts from their carefully curated range of indie boutiques and makers.
+The latter will run on the 2nd and 3rd of December, where you’ll be able to snap up gifts from their carefully curated range of indie boutiques and makers.

 Feast at London’s Christmas Afternoon Teas

 Afternoon tea in London is a year-round must.
 It’s a well-known truth that nowhere does afternoon teas quite like London – but in the run-up to Christmas, they really step it up a notch.